 It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Carmenère or Menoir be confused.
 As Carmenère and Merlot vines are very similar in appearance, vines imported overseas in the vineyard were very often planted in a mixed set.
 Because of this, you kept in Chile The variety Carmenère falsely long time for one sport from Merlot.

-Already in 1999 Dr. med.
+Already in the year 1999 Dr. med.
 Ferdinand Regner (Austria) took place DNA analysis as a Merlot parent Cabernet Franc (Father) has been identified.
 But only ten years later, in 2009, Jean-Michel Boursiquot as second parent the species Magdeleine Noire des Charentes (Mother) determined.
 The sorts Abouriou.
 Cabernet Sauvignon.
 Carmenère and Cot (Malbec) have at least one parent in common with Merlot.
-The varieties Merlot Gris and Merlot Rosa discovered in Brazil in the early 1980s are colored mutations, The variety Merlot Blanc whereas Merlot x is from a crossing Fool Blanche emerged.
+The varieties Merlot Gris and Merlot Rosa discovered in Brazil in the early 1980s are colored mutations, The variety Merlot Blanc whereas Merlot x is from an intersection Folle Blanche emerged.

 The early to mid-seasoning vine is prone to Verrieseln, Wrong mildew and Botrytis, as well as sensitive to spring frost and drought, but very resistant to powdery mildew.
 It produces full-bodied red wines with gentle tannins and diverse fruit and herbal aromas of plum, ivy, caramel, Black cherry, raspberry and Cassis (blackcurrant).
 The variety is often used as an optimal supplement for Cabernet Sauvignon and Cabernet Franc as a fruit-inducing, tannin-mitigating factor.